 Another factor was the huge quantities of fodder consumed by various beasts of burden.
 Oxen were popular as they ate mostly grass and were used on heavy soils.
 But horses sank into soils and were fed grains and produced a lot of dung which required crossing sweepers.
 Claims were made that dung drifts in cities could be several feet high and in summer could help spread disease.

 The next date which looms large in the history is World War II when Britain needed to import lots of food.
 WW1 had been concentrated in the lowlands of Europe so loss of food growing land there was not disastrous.
 But WW2 threatened widespread food shortages so Britain was sending food there.
-But with aerialbwarfarecespecially, a lot of food storage and shipping was attacked, fuelling shortages.
+But with aerial warfare damaging buildings, a lot of food storage and shipping was attacked, fuelling shortages.
 Home grown food expanded massively but could not cope with such losses.
 Wartime always causes food shortages; mass supplies for the military puts stress on local distribution.
+Many local history books describe how land that was normally left for rough grazing was used for food during the war, so agricultural land did increase at the time, but reverted when peace came.
 Traditionally, wars were put on pause to allow soldiers to return home to help with the harvests.
 During the last war, agricultural work was protected, but a lot of land was commandeered for army bases and airfields.
 The armed forces needed huge quantities of food, and peoples’ calorie intake probably rose.
 There were also refugees in need of support.
 Before World War I sheep used to graze on sand banks in Eastern England but they were so frightened by the sound of guns across the channel that they were moved inland and never returned.

 The National Trust has recently announced that less than 1/3 of its properties have links with slavery or colonialism.
 This means that over 2/3 were formerly home to country people, where food was grown.
 Some landowners demolished homes to declare empty parishes, to remove their responsibility to care for the poor.
 Huge areas of previously productive farmland in this country is in private hands.
 But maybe the biggest change will be the need for people to return to the land, to live close to the sources of our food to reduce the need for imports and mass transportation.